API Reference¶

 Hooks can registered by

-when()with the name.app.hook('endresponse')
+when()by the function name.app.hook('endresponse')

 Extra parameters: